 The Business Administration Minor in Georgetown College offers students an opportunity to develop business knowledge and skills, in combination with their liberal arts education, to better equip them to contribute to the global economy with creativity, integrity, and a commitment to social responsibility.
 This minor brings College students together with McDonough School of Business (MSB) students in various curricular programs to examine the field of business from diverse intellectual perspectives and more thoroughly understand business in a cultural, political and social context.
 The minor allows College students to take business courses in the six main areas of accounting, finance, operations, management, marketing, and strategy, ethics, and public policy, as well as in selected liberal arts disciplines that build bridges between a student’s major, minor or other interests and the broad field of business.
-All students in the Business Administration Minor take a capstone course in Social Responsibility of Business that challenges students to apply their learning in an ethical manner and prepares them to contribute generously to their intellectual and professional communities.
+All students in the Business Administration Minor take a course in Ethical Values of Business that challenges students to apply their learning in an ethical manner and prepares them to contribute generously to their intellectual and professional communities.

 Students accepted to the Business Administration Minor may not take more business courses than the minor requires.
 Students accepted to the Business Administration Minor and students interested in applying for the minor should not take ACCT-001 or FINC-150.

 A College student is eligible to apply for the Business Administration Minor if he/she:

 - is in the spring term of sophomore year,

 - will complete the final of the 4 prerequisites (see below) by spring of sophomore year ,

-- has a minimum 3.3 grade point average in the prerequisite courses.
+- has a maintained a 3.3 cumulative grade point average cumulatively and in the prerequisite courses.*